ON THIS PAGE

 In other words, verse 64:7 could not have been referring to all men of all time, but had to be referring to very specific people in very specific circumstances.

-is why Paul presented one side of the coin, and ignored the verses that speak of God's support and favor for those who feared Him.
+is why Paul presented one side of the coin but ignored the verses that speak of God's support and favor for those who feared Him.
 The answer is quite simple, he was quoting very specific verses that strongly illustrated the message he was trying to convey.
-What one needs to do, as always, is pay close attention to the context, which begins in chapter one.
+As always it is imperative to pay close attention to the context which in this case begins in chapter one.

 Basics of Romans